mllev/a.dom/README.md

   ]
 ]
 ```
 Using ADOM is a simple as creating an instance of the compiler, and compiling your ADOM files on each request.
-This is ADOM's development configuration, as there is no need to server restarts.
+This is ADOM's development configuration, as there is no need for server restarts.
 ```javascript
 const Adom = require('adom-js');
 const compiler = new Adom();